chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/tutorial-vtdd.md

 ### Step 2: Check the tests in Storybook

-Now we can start Storybook and see the our test cases.
+Now we can start Storybook and see our test cases.

 Run the following command: